keolo/keolo-com/content/tutorials/how-to-build-an-ehr/introduction.md

 We will introduce various tools that facilitate the development process:

 - **Work Management**: Tools like ClickUp, Jira, or Linear for tracking progress and managing tasks.
-- **Version Control**: Using GitLab for source code management and CI/CD pipelines.
+- **Version Control**: Using GitLab for source code management and DevSecOps.
-- **Local Development**: Gitpod for consistent and collaborative development environments.
+- **Local Development**: Gitpod for consistent, collaborative, and secure development environments.
 - **Quality Assurance**: Implementing Cucumber for behavior-driven development and automated testing.

 ### Assumptions